hiconic-os/hiconic.platform.reflex/docs/getting-started/getting-started.md

   tf-setups/
 ```

-* `artifacts` is a local maven repository, i.e. stores your own artifacts built locally and downloaded third party dependencies.
+* `artifacts` is a local _Maven_ repository, i.e. stores your own artifacts built locally and downloaded third party dependencies.
 The _Maven_ repositories are configured inside, in `repository-configuration.yaml`
 * `commands` can be ignored
 * `eclipse-workspace` is the workspace to open from _Eclipse_
 * `git` would typically contain one or more _Git_ repository with our source code; in this example we will only create a repository folder, without initializing it as a _Git_ repository